defoebrand/Tic-Tac-Toe/README.md

 **Step 4**: type `main.rb` into the command line, open it in irb, or edit it in a text editor.
 If you chose to ignore step 3, type `ruby bin/main.rb`.
 Alternatively if you would like to skip all of these steps, just click the live demo above.

+## Rules of the game

+**Rule 1**:  The board is arranged in a grid from 1-9.
+The first row is 1-3, the second row is 4-6, and the third row is 7-9.

+**Rule 2**:  Players take turns selecting empty tiles.

+**Rule 3**:  The first player to fill 3 tiles in a row wins the game.

 ## How to play

 **Step 1**: After starting the program you will be prompted to choose either a human opponent or the cpu.

 **Step 2**: Once an opponent is chosen, X's will go first (this will be you).

-**Step 3**: The board is arranged in a grid from 1-9.
-The first row is 1-3, the second row is 4-6, and the third row is 7-9.
-Choose a position accordingly.
+**Step 3**: Choose a position accordingly.
 After which, your opponent will do the same.

 **Step 4**: Continue this process until either one player has 3 in a row or there are no squares left.